bagisto/bagisto-docs/index.md

 Bagisto is a hand tailored E-Commerce framework designed on some of the hottest opensource technologies such as Laravel a PHP framework, Vue.js a progressive Javascript framework.

-Bagisto is viable attempt to cut down your time, cost and workforce for building online stores or migrating from physical stores to the ever demanding online world.
-Your business whether small or huge it suits all and very simple to set it up.
-Built on top of Laravel, it is coupled with easy product information management.
-The framework is very flexible and easy to use even for non-tech users.
+Bagisto is a viable attempt to cut down your time, cost and workforce for building online stores or migrating from physical stores to the most demanding online world.
+It Doesn't matter whether your business is small or huge, it suits all and very simple to set it up.
+Built on the top of Laravel, it is coupled with easy products information management.
+The framework is very flexible and easy to operate even for non-tech users.

 At the time of writing, Bagisto’s main feature list includes: